-The typical scenario for a sharp pain in the inner thigh or groin area goes like this:
+The typical scenario for a sharp pain at the inner thigh or groin area goes like this:

 - and BANG, feels like you got stabbed!